When are applications due?

-Applications submitted by the April 30th deadline are currently under review.
-As final admission decisions are made, a limited number of spaces in Fall 2017 cohort may become available.
+Applications are due April 30, 2018.
 Applications will continue to be accepted on an ongoing basis for rolling admission.
-Please contact us at email@example.com with any questions or to discuss your application.
+Please contact us at firstname.lastname@example.org with any questions or to discuss your application.
 For more information on application requirements, please visit the Admissions page.

 No. Professional experience is an asset to the study of Military Ethics.
 If submitted, GRE scores must be recent, within five years of application.

 Is this a program I can complete online?

 No. This is a program that requires presence on campus in Cleveland, Ohio.